Browser does not support script.

 I currently serve as an External Examiner for the Biomedical Science BSc Programme at the University of Roehampton and their affiliated programme at MDIS (Singapore).

-I am a member of the Scientific Advisory Panel for the charity Fund for the Replacement of Animals in Medical Experiments (FRAME) and am a member of an international consortium (COLAAB) with the aim of reducing animal experimentation in research and testing.
+I am a member of the Scientific Advisory Panel for the charity Replacing Animal Research and am a member of an international consortium (COLAAB) with the aim of reducing animal experimentation in research and testing.

 As a member of the British Society of Immunology, I serve as Secretary to the Immunology Teaching Affinity Group.